Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 - It can be less expensive compared to automated testing.

-- For new teams or people new to QA, it can be easier to learn how to run a manual test, so they can be rolled out faster.
+- It can be easier for new teams or people new to QA to learn how to run a manual test so that it can be rolled out faster.

-- To a similar point, manual testing can be great on short-term projects when test scripts won't be re-used many times.
+- Similarly, manual testing can be significant on short-term projects when test scripts aren't often re-used.

-- You can analyze the product from the point of view of the end-user when doing manual testing.
+- You can analyze the product from the end-user's point of view when doing manual testing.

 - Testing the GUI can feel more intuitive and lead to more accurate results when doing a manual test; the visual accessibility and preferences can be tricky to automate.

-A good test case clearly states the parameters in which the test will be performed and the bugs it hopes to find.
+A good test case clearly states the parameters for the test and the bugs it hopes to find.

 Functional testing tests the key parts of the software to ensure it matches requirements and specifications.
-Nonfunctional testing tests important but not crucial aspects of the software such as load times, stress, and overall performance.
+Nonfunctional testing tests essential but not crucial aspects of the software, such as load times, stress, and overall performance.

-You might have varying opinions on this one, but I'd advise you to answer "Yes".
+You might have varying opinions on this, but I'd advise you to answer "Yes."

 It’s often good for the QA to be involved in solving production issues.
-They should, when possible, write test cases, review test data and try to find the issues.
-By getting involved, the QA is minimizing the number issues in the final product.
+They should, when possible, write test cases, review test data, and try to find the problems.
+By getting involved, the QA minimizes the number of issues in the final product.

-The best course of action is to immediately write a test case for the bug and run a regression test.
-That way any future tests performed on the software should check specifically for that bug.
+The best action is to immediately write a test case for the bug and run a regression test—that way, any future tests performed on the software should check specifically for that bug.

 There are no clear answers, only guidelines, for this one.
 It's common for interviewers to ask about your career trajectory and previous projects, so make a quick list of points in advance so you can speak to the projects that you think best represent your work.

-The biggest piece of advice I can give is to answer as honestly as possible.
-Don’t exaggerate or undervalue your contribution in previous teams.
-Highlight moments when you took on QA project manager work outside of your responsibilities to demonstrate your ownership.
+My most significant advice is to answer as honestly as possible.
+Don’t exaggerate or undervalue your contribution to previous teams.
+Highlight moments when you took on QA project manager work outside your responsibilities to demonstrate ownership.
 Tell them what your day-to-day role was, what tools you used, and how the QA testing went.

 Think about how you’ve approached busy moments in the past.
 Are you a strict scheduler?
 Or do you prefer budgeting your time more loosely, allowing room to adapt to sudden issues?
 Again, these testing interview questions are more about determining whether you’re a good personality fit for their team.

-If you’re somebody who feels that prioritizing multiple projects is one of your weak points, the Harvard Business Review has a guide on how to properly prioritize at work.
+If you feel that prioritizing multiple projects is one of your weak points, the Harvard Business Review has a guide on prioritizing at work properly.

-22. Tell me about your most difficult project.
+23. Tell me about your most challenging project.

 Take a deep breath.
-Let it all come back to you, the emotions, the late nights trying to find the problem, the inordinate amount of take-out boxes piled up on your test.
+Let it all come back to you: the emotions, the late nights trying to find the problem, the inordinate number of take-out boxes piled up on your test.

-This is a great opportunity to let your passion for QA come out.
-Walk them through what caused you the most difficulty, why it was so hard to find the solution, and how hard you worked to resolve the issue.
+This is an excellent opportunity to let your passion for QA come out.
+Walk them through what caused you the most difficulty, why it was so hard to find the solution, and how hard you worked to resolve it.

-In the very first question I told you to unselfconsciously put your best foot forward.
-This is why.
-Not every question is going to be phrased in a way that puts you in the best light.
+In the first question, I told you to put your best foot forward unselfconsciously.
+This is why not every question will be phrased in a way that puts you in the best light.

-The worst thing a QA tester can do is act as if they’ve never made an error.
+The worst thing a QA tester can do is act like they’ve never made an error.
 Be open and honest.
 By the time you’re sitting in an interview, it’s a certainty that you’ve missed a bug or made a mistake.
-Talk them through the mistakes you made, how you resolved the problem, and what you’ve learned from it.
+Tell them about your mistakes, how you resolved the problem, and what you’ve learned.

-This is a bonus question because some organizations like these sort of questions and others don’t.
-On one hand it puts the interviewer in a difficult position, and one they almost certainly didn’t expect to be in.
-But the benefit is that it requires quick, out of the box thinking and presents an opportunity for the interviewee to demonstrate their creativity.
+This is a bonus question because some organizations like these questions, and others don’t.
+On one hand, it puts the interviewer in a difficult position, which they almost certainly didn’t expect to be in.
+However, the benefit is that it requires quick, out-of-the-box thinking and allows interviewees to demonstrate creativity.

 Due to the spirit of the question, I’m not going to tell you how to test a broken toaster.
 That’s up to you.

-25. What are important characteristics for leaders in QA?
+26. What are the essential characteristics of leaders in QA?

-A question like this will probably be among any set of QA engineer interview questions or similar positions geared towards leadership.
+A question like this will probably be among any QA engineer interview questions or similar positions geared toward leadership.
 You might also be asked this question because your future manager would like to know what qualities you look for in your leaders.

 Some ideas to talk about are strong communication, active listening, honesty, psychological safety, empowerment, autonomy, vision, and more.